What Is Travel Insurance

 Types of travel insurance coverage

-• Medical: Covers emergency medical treatment, including getting you home if you’re injured or fall ill
+• Medical: Covers emergency medical treatment, including getting you home if you’re injured or fall ill.

-• Cancellation: Covers costs if your travel is canceled or disrupted
+• Cancellation: Covers costs if your travel is canceled or disrupted.

-• Lost baggage: Covers lost or delayed baggage
+• Lost baggage: Covers lost or delayed baggage.

-• Personal injury: Covers accidents or damage caused by you
+• Personal injury: Covers accidents or damage caused by you.

-• Medical evacuation: Covers getting you home if you’re injured or fall ill abroad
+• Medical evacuation: Covers getting you home if you’re injured or fall ill abroad.

-• Rental vehicle excess: Covers excess costs for rental vehicles
+• Rental vehicle excess: Covers excess costs for rental vehicles.

 How to File a Travel Insurance Claim

-Having good organization and speed in response efforts will create a smooth claims processing path.
+Good organization and speed in response efforts will create a smooth claims processing path.

 Travel Insurance for International Travel vs. Domestic Travel